Obama: Trump exploiting blue-collar fears in campaign

 U.S. authorities blamed the shooting deaths of 14 people at a holiday party in San Bernardino, California, earlier this month on a radicalized married couple who pledged allegiance to an IS leader in a Facebook post after they had opened fire.

-Both attacks heightened fears of terrorism in the U.S. and led to widespread criticism of Obama's response to them.
+Both attacks heightened fears of terrorism in the U.S. and led to widespread criticism of Obama's response.

 If people don't know about the thousands of airstrikes that have been launched against IS targets since August 2014, or aren't aware that towns in Iraq once controlled by the group have been retaken, "then they might feel as if there's not enough of a response," Obama said.